-- Targeted Improvement - All staff are fully deployed to support the Raising Attainment Plan (RAP).
-E.g. 1:1 support Creation of Middle Leader roles to provide CPD opportunities to retain staff and secure succession planning as well as driving forward RAP objectives. - Focus on Individual Students Vulnerable groups are tracked and appropriate intervention implemented where there is underachievement which Includes the deployment of support staff such as Key Workers.
+- Targeted Improvement - All staff are fully deployed to support the School Development Plan Creation of Middle Leader roles to provide CPD opportunities to retain staff and secure succession planning as well - Focus on Individual Students Vulnerable groups are tracked and appropriate intervention implemented where there is underachievement which Includes the deployment of support staff such as Key Workers. - Development of the home school hub to support SEMH needs which in turn will improve educational outcomes.